sisoe24/hammerspoon-vscode/README.md

 - `Console: Focus Output Window` - `hammerspoon.console.focusOutputWindow`

-  When reloading Hammerspoon from extension command, focus directly on the output window.
+  When reloading Hammerspoon from the extension command, focus directly on the output window.

   > Tip: I always have `hs.console.clearConsole()` at the top of the `init.lua` since
   > it gets pretty messy understanding where starts what.

 - `Console: Filter Output` -`hammerspoon.console.filterOutput`

-  An array of regex patterns to filter out the Hammerspoon console lines of text when sending the output to vscode.
+  An array of regex patterns.
+Useful to filter out the Hammerspoon console output inside VScode.

   Example: